AMourton/Linear-Regression-and-SOM-with-R/README.md

 # Linear-Regression-and-SOM-with-R
-Bee Colonies Loss and its Impact on the Economy- University Project.
+Bee Colonies Loss and its Impact on the Economy- University Project*.
 This work tests the hypothesis that the use of neonic pesticides is one of the main reasons for the phenomena called Colony Collapse Disorder (CCD), leading to a massive bee colony losses.
 Subsequently, bee colonies loss have a negative impact on the economy.

 R.files
 File	Description